Before & After School

 Monday

-Join friends in the Lower School Art Studio for an afternoon of fun!
+Join friends for an afternoon of creative fun!
 Sharpen your drawing skills, create bigger and better sculptures, paint a masterpiece, and get your hands in clay.
 Develop your skills and prepare to have fun!

 Tuesday